autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 The duration of the unbonding period is set at genesis by the `unbondingPeriod` parameter, see the [Protocol](/reference/protocol) parameter reference.
 The setting can be changed by governance calling the [`setUnbondingPeriod()`](/reference/api/aut/op-prot/#setunbondingperiod) function.

+{{< alert title="Example" >}}
-For example, an unbonding scenario with an epoch period of 30 blocks, an unbonding period of 120 blocks, and an unbonding request issued at block 15 in the epoch.
-The unbonding request is processed immediately and tracked in memory.
+In an unbonding scenario with an epoch period of 30 blocks, an unbonding period of 120 blocks, and an unbonding request issued at block 15 in the epoch.
+At block 15 the unbonding request is processed and then tracked in memory.
+At the end of that epoch, block 30, the validator's voting power is reduced and the unbonded amount is added to the unbonding pool.
 The unbonding period expires at block 135.
-The unbonding is executed at the end of the epoch in which the unbonding period falls, block 150: the validator's voting power is reduced and due Newton is returned to the staker.
+At the end of the epoch in which the unbonding period falls, block 150, the Newton that is due is returned to the stake delegator.

+Stake remains at risk during the unbonding period.
+The amount of Newton returned to the delegator may be less than the original unbonded amount if the validator has been slashed between submitting the unbond request at block 15 and Newton redemption at block 150.
+{{< /alert >}}

 ## Staking transitions

-Staking transitions are the application of changes to stake bonded to validators.
-Newton stake token can be in [three states](/concepts/protocol-assets/newton/):
+Staking transitions are changes to stake bonded to validators caused by stake bonding and unbonding operations submitted by stake delegators.
- - The default state of `unbonded`.
- - The locked state of `bonded`.
- - An intermediate state of `unbonding` when it is locked pending redemption.

-Staking transitions are created by stake bonding and unbonding operations.
-Stake token is liable to protocol application of slashing penalties for accountability and omissions faults applied to validators whilst locked in the `bonded` and `unbonding` states.

 Bonding and unbonding requests submitted during an epoch are processed and committed to state in the next available block, but the effect of such staking transitions is only applied at epoch end.
-Until epoch end they are maintained in memory in the `Staking` data structure and can be viewed using the `getBondingReq()`, `getUnbondingReq()` functions of the Autonity Protocol Contract.
-(See the [Autonity Contract Interface](/reference/api/aut/).)
+Until epoch end, staking transitions are maintained in memory in `BondingRequest` and `UnbondingRequest` data structures.
+They can be read by listening for and viewing `NewBondingRequest` and `NewUnbondingRequest` events emitted by the [`bond()`](/reference/api/aut/#bond) and [`unbond()`](/reference/api/aut/#unbond) functions of the Autonity Protocol Contract.

+In Autonity's [AFD](/concepts/accountability/) protocol, slashable faults are likewise processed throughout an epoch.
+Any changes to delegated stake that are caused by stake slashing are applied to unbonding and bonded stake at the epoch end according to Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model.
+This takes place before staking transitions are applied.

+As noted in [Protocol assets](/concepts/protocol-assets/), Newton and Liquid Newton token can be in different states.
+Bonded and unbonding stake is liable to [slashing](/concepts/staking/#slashing) penalties:

+- Newton whilst locked in [states](/concepts/protocol-assets/newton/) `bonded` and `unbonding`
+- Liquid Newton in [states](/concepts/protocol-assets/liquid-newton/) `locked` and `unlocked`

+Whilst stake is unbonding, the protocol tracks the relative ownership of stake in the delegated and self-bonded unbonding pools via a "share" mechanism, so that the PAS slashing priority may be correctly applied to the unbonding stake, and the correct amount of delegated or self-bonded stake may be released at the end of the unbonding period.

+{{< alert title="Info" >}}
+Metadata providing the total amount of shares and unbonding stake is returned as part of the response when querying for a validator.
+See the [`getValidator()`](/reference/api/aut/#getvalidator) response object which contains fields for:

+- delegated stake unbonding pool: `unbondingStake` and `unbondingShares`
+- self-bonded unbonding pool: `selfUnbondingStake` and `selfUnbondingShares`

+The shares and unbonding stake amounts for each unbonding request are stored in the `UnbondingRequest` object.
+See the `NewUnbondingRequest` event emitted by the [`unbond()`](/reference/api/aut/#unbond) for the object fields.
+{{< /alert >}}

 ### Bonding

 Stake token is bonded to an active validator through a bonding operation.
-Once in a bonded state the token is locked and cannot be transferred to other stakeholders.
-If the stake token belongs to the validator then it is [self-bonded](/glossary/#self-bonded), otherwise the token is [delegated](/glossary/#delegated).
+Once bonded, stake token is locked and cannot be transferred to other stakeholders.
+If bonded stake token belongs to the validator then it is [self-bonded](/glossary/#self-bonded), otherwise the token is [delegated](/glossary/#delegated).
 The [voting power](/glossary/#voting-power) of a validator is determined by the amount of stake bonded to it.

 On bonding Newton, the stake token is locked on execution of the `bond()` function and Liquid Newton is minted for [delegated](/glossary/#delegated) stake.
 Minting Liquid Newton is an autonomous protocol-only function.
 The resulting voting power change is tracked and the staking transition is applied at epoch end.
 From this point the stake is actively bonded and able to earn staking rewards.
 Note that a bond allocation cannot be changed after submission and before the bonding is applied at epoch end.